flatiron-school/dsc-introduction-intro-v2-4/README.md

 * GitHub

 You have actually already been using all of these tools "under the hood", but these lessons will walk through what they are all used for and how to install and use them on your computer.

-## Appendix

-Once you have finished reading about data science fundamentals and set up your tools, move on to the appendix.
-There you will find a lab and a lesson which walk you through using the terminal to launch a Jupyter Notebook on a local server.
-You will be able to complete the Jupyter content of Canvas via Illumidesk.
-However, when you move to projects, you will need to be able to work locally.
-If you don't get to the appendix material by the end of the day, make a note to review this content before the beginning of a project week.

 ## Summary